May 6, 2026

 -display none

-Once we do this and connect again to the machine, we’re going to see Ubuntu booting.
+Once we do this and reconnect, we’ll see Ubuntu booting.
 That’s really fun!
-If we wait enough, we’re going to see the login screen.
-At this point, there is a gotcha.
-Those images don’t have a default user and password.
-So we can’t log in.
+After a moment, the login screen appears — and here’s the gotcha.
+These images don’t ship with a default user and password, so we can’t log in.

 How to Log in

 Cloud-init is a package that comes pre-installed on those distros and runs at boot time to turn the generic image into a specific configured VM.
-Cloud-init has several datasources, you can take data from a specific IP or domain, but there is also the NoCloud data source (https://docs.cloud-init.io/en/latest/reference/datasources/nocloud.html), which, among other things, searches for a file system labeled with cidata with two files: user-data and meta-data, so basically we need a way to copy those files inside the machine before it boots.
+Cloud-init has several datasources, you can take data from a specific IP or domain, but there is also the NoCloud data source, which, among other things, searches for a file system labeled with cidata with two files: user-data and meta-data, so we need a way to provide those files to the VM at boot time.

 As the name implies user-data contains parameters related to the user to be configured, so a minimal example is: